Concluding protective intervention - advice

 No protection order made – case to proceed to closure phase

 If a decision has been made to close the case with support services and programs in place, a case closure meeting will assist in the clarifying of roles and responsibilities of all services after child protection involvement ceases, including confirmation of lead case management responsibility, where required.
-This will also assure the family that support and monitoring will continue and make clear what actions need to be taken if circumstances change and risks increase.
+This will also assure the family that support, and monitoring will continue and make clear what actions need to be taken if circumstances change and risks increase.
+A risk assessment must clearly articulate decision to close the case and be endorse before the case is moved into closure phase.
+Do not create a risk assessment or review risk assessment in closure phase.

-If the Court decides not to make a protection order either because the application is not found proven or the application is withdrawn then there is no further basis for child protection to be involved with the family.
-As such, the case then proceeds to closure phase.
+If the court decides not to make a protection order either because the application is not found proven or the application is withdrawn then there is no further basis for Child Protection to be involved with the family.
+As such, the case then proceeds to closure phase, where a review risk assessment is completed and endorsed before closure.

 Protection order made – case to proceed to protection order phase

-Once a protection application is found proven and a protection order is made the case automatically proceeds to the protection order phase and the practitioner needs to complete the recording requirements in CRIS.
+Once a protection application is found proven and a protection order is made the case automatically proceeds to the protection order phase and the practitioner needs to complete the recording requirements in CRIS, including a review risk assessment before phase movement to closure.